Introduction to the Retail Reset

 -

-Bargain Hunt: The discount retailer filed for Chapter 11 bankruptcy and announced the closure of all 91 stores.
+Bargain Hunt: The discount retailer filed for Chapter 11 bankruptcy and announced the closure of all 91 stores, with liquidation sales to clear inventory.

 Implications for Small and Mid-Sized Businesses